Jannatul-Faria/Paw-finder/README.md

 ### Admin Role
 Admins have access to manage users, shelters, animal listings, and generate reports from the admin dashboard.

-### Shelter Role
-Shelter staff can manage their profiles, add, edit, and delete animal listings, and communicate with adopters.

 ### Adopter Role
 Adopters can create accounts, browse animals, apply for adoption, and track the status of their applications.